The Ethics of Manipulation

 4.2 Manipulation and Intent

 Some views of manipulation seem to suggest, if not require, that manipulators have fairly complex intentions—such as the intention to lead the target astray—for manipulation to occur.
 Marcia Baron and Kate Manne offer compelling reasons to think that such requirements are too strong.
 Baron argues that manipulation can occur even if the manipulator only has

 a combination of intent and recklessness: the aim of getting the other person do what one wants, together with recklessness in the way that one goes about reaching that goal.
 (Baron 2014: 103)

 She goes on to argue that the manipulator need not be aware that she has that intention (Baron 2014, 101).
 Manne agrees; to support this claim, she offers the example of Joan, who gives extravagant gifts to relatives who pay her less attention than (she thinks) they should (Manne 2014, 225).
 Manne tells Joan’s story in such a way that it seems plausible to say both that Joan’s gift-giving is a manipulative attempt to make her relatives feel guilty, and that Joan does not consciously intend to make her relatives feel guilty.
 If Manne’s description of her example is correct, then it seems that Joan can manipulate her relatives into feeling guilty without having any conscious intention of making them feel guilty.
 (Later, Manne [2014, 235] goes even farther, suggesting that “people can even behave manipulatively despite consciously intending not to.”)
-Of course, those who hold that manipulation requires more conscious intention than Manne allows might well balk at her description of the case of Joan.
+Of course, those who hold that manipulation requires more conscious intention than Manne allows might simply deny that Joan’s behavior is manipulative.
 Nevertheless, the arguments offered by Baron and Manne raise important questions about the level of conscious intentionality required for an action to be manipulative.